verekia/manapotion/README.md

   <img src="/examples/react/public/mana-potion.webp" alt="Mana Potion" width="162" height="230" />
 </p>

 Mana Potion is a toolkit for JavaScript game development and interactive experiences.
 It supports React, Vue, and vanilla JavaScript.
+Svelte coming soon.

 **Important**: Mana Potion is in early development and the API is subject to change.
 Until we hit 1.0.0, expect breaking changes in minor versions.